mallickrishg/bemcs/README.md

 # bemcs
 Continuous slip boundary element models

-Solutions to various boundary value problems in linear elasticity using quadratic polynomial slip boundary elements
+Solutions to various boundary value problems in linear elasticity using quadratic polynomial slip boundary elements that are continuous in slip gradient at element boundaries.

 # Getting started